wcgordon1/lamplighter/manuscript/active/ch15_Glassways.md

 At first, the shades continued their agitated movement, pressing against the salt ring and creating patches of extreme cold wherever they clustered.
 But as the waltz cadence continued, something began to change.
 The frantic motion slowed, becoming more purposeful.
 The shades began to follow the rhythm of their breathing, drifting in time with the three-count pattern.

-Ivy could feel the shift happening—not just in the shades' behavior, but in the air around them.
+Ivy could feel the shift happening; not just in the shades' behavior, but in the air around them.
 The oppressive cold began to ease slightly, becoming less sharp, less aggressive.
 The entities were still feeding, but the feeding was becoming synchronized with their breathing, creating a harmony instead of a destructive drain.

 "It's working," Rooke said quietly, not breaking cadence.
 "In two three, out two three."